mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/metrics/quickstart/index.md

 ---

-This page explains how to get started with metrics in DC/OS.
+This page explains how to get started with metrics in Mesosphere&reg; DC/OS&trade;.
 A metrics pipeline is natively integrated with DC/OS and no additional setup is required.

 **Prerequisites:**

 - You must have the [DC/OS CLI installed](/mesosphere/dcos/2.0/cli/install/) and be logged in as a superuser via the `dcos auth login` command.

-1. Optional: Deploy a sample Marathon app for use in this quick start guide.
+1. Optional: Deploy a sample Marathon&trade; app for use in this quick start guide.
 If you already have tasks running on DC/OS, you can skip this setup step.

     1. Create the following Marathon app definition and save as `test-metrics.json`.